 What are some ways to make traveling with a baby to Hawaii more enjoyable?

-- Vacation Rentals: If you would like a little more privacy or access to a fridge, microwave, stove top, etc., then consider renting a vacation rental instead of a hotel room.
+- Vacation Rentals: If you would like a little more privacy or access to amenities like a fridge, microwave, stove top, etc., consider renting a vacation rental instead of a hotel room.
 You’ll often have more space for the baby and more flexibility with food since you’ll have access to a kitchenette or kitchen.

 Is it necessary to bring a car seat when traveling to Hawaii with a baby?